remotelyliving/doorkeeper/README.md

 }

 // If you want to bypass the instance Requestor that was set and create another use Doorkeeper::grantsAccessToRequestor()
-// This is useful for jobs where you're hydrating batches of user data and processing them
+// This is useful for more stateful applications

 $other_requestor = (new Requestor)->withUserId($user_id);